XoifaiI/ChaCha12-Blake3/README.md

 ## Why ChaCha12 + BLAKE3?
 ChaCha12 is a faster, reduced round variant of ChaCha20 while still being secure (anything above 8 rounds is considered secure).

-BLAKE3 is a modern, high-performance hash function with strong cryptographic properties, used here to ensure integrity and commitment.
+BLAKE3 is the fastest hash from rbx-crypto.

 Not recommended for production use.